How to unlock the potential of ‘Dark Social’

 The good news?
 Once you understand the problematic nature of Dark Social and commit yourself to come up with a Dark Social strategy, you’ll find that there are plenty of tools that you can use to streamline the process.
 More on this in a bit!

-Dark Social has been around for years now, so why is tackling it especially important in 2018?
+Dark Social has been around for years now, so why is tackling it especially important now?
 Well, we previously mentioned that Dark Social accounted for 84% of online traffic in 2016, but since then, it’s grown even more.
 In July 2018, Dark Social actually took over Facebook and became the largest referral traffic source.

 At the same time, brands and companies are placing more importance than ever on social attribution.
 If you’re spending big bucks on a social campaign, then you’ll need to prove that your campaign generates traffic and results — simple as that.
 Bearing this in mind, tracking your referral traffic accurately and separating your Dark Social traffic from the other traffic you earn, is a must.